 - Create groups and organizations

 Administrators are responsible for designing and implementing the ticket workflow.
-They add end-users, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend your Zendesk.
-Where an agent's primary function is to interact with end-users and resolve support requests, administrators may do that as well as set up and manage the workflow.
+They add end users, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend Zendesk Support.
+Where an agent's primary function is to interact with end users and resolve support requests, administrators may do that as well as set up and manage the workflow.

 The account owner is a type of administrator.
 The account name is associated with this person's name, usually the person who created the account.
 There can only be one account owner; however, account ownership can be reassigned by the account owner to another administrator if needed.
-The account owner has access to areas of your Zendesk that other administrators do not, such as invoicing, payment options, and benchmarking for the account.
+The account owner has access to areas of Zendesk Support that other administrators do not, for example: